 - Jaw release part 1 – To warm up the fibres, trace your fingers from the bottom of your jaw, over your cheekbones and to your temples.
 Take around 30 seconds to do it.
 Also, use a very small amount of pressure, like it was more of a glide over the skin.
 It makes me very sleepy.

 - Jaw release part 2 – The pain in this exercise is courtesy of vocal coach Matthew Edwards and his video tutorial.
 You can message him to say thank you if you like.
 Find the deep pocket just underneath your cheek bone and firmly hold your fingertips in there.
-Whilst they are in there, open your jaw to the most open point.
-You might cry a little, but that’s OK.
-The knotted masseter muscle is being smoothed out underneath your fingers, which can only be a good thing!
+Whilst they are in there, open your jaw slowly to the most open point.
+You might cry a little as you open, but that’s OK.
+Just go easy, as pain really isn’t gain in massage!
 Repeat ten times.

 Remember that song you sang earlier.
 Although it might be a distant memory, sing the same part again.
 Sing it in a proud stance, without fear.
 How’s it feeling?
 What is it sounding like?
 How’s it looking?
 Is it better than before?
 If yes, then you’re on to something with vocal massage and you could do with bringing it in to your warm ups and cool downs.

 If not, check your body language as you sing.
 Sometimes the massage has had a positive effect but as we sing we are still wincing on high notes.
 As a result, we still tense up.
-We often turn our head as if we’re about to be hit by a truck.
+Maybe we turn our head as if we’re about to be hit by a truck.
 Nip that in the bud and sing into the mirror again.

 If nothing has changed, at least it’s been a fun five minutes… hasn’t it?
 OK maybe not.
 On to the next experiment!

 Disclaimer: Go gentle to begin.
 If you feel jaw pain when you open your mouth then also be gentle.
 You may have TMJ.
-If you’re struggling with recurring or chronic vocal tension then please seek the advice of a vocal coach or a laryngologist.
-There could be something else in your life or technique that causing the tension and needs to be rooted out!
+If you’re struggling with recurring or chronic vocal tension then please give me a shout, or seek the advice of a laryngologist (specialist voice doctor).
+You may be suffering from a type of vocal ‘muscle tension dysphonia’, which is a tricky thing to work out without some professional help.